visit-dav/visit/src/doc/cli_manual/functions.rst

 name : AMBIGUOUS
     The name of the color table to use for the active color table.
-The namemust be present in the tuple returned by the ColorTableNames function.
+The name must be present in the tuple returned by the ColorTableNames function.

 return type : CLI_return_t
     Both functions return 1 on success and 0 on failure.